Guidance on why Flippa may not allow a listing to go live on our platform or a listing that is already live might be

 - Businesses that have overly suspicious or fraudulent backlink profiles.

 - Businesses that include software they aren't licensed to sell.
-A seller must be able to verify they have the correct license.
+A seller must be able to verify they have the correct license, and no copyright infringements.

 - Adult or overly sexual content and escort services.
 Adult products, toys, and underwear are allowed, but such assets cannot show prohibited content.

 - Any business which attempts to circumvent or bypass the Flippa terms of service.